hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ## Import into Playground and Test

-Change directory to your toplevel project folder (my-network).
+Ensure you are at the toplevel project folder (my-network).
 Generate the BNA file using the following command:

 ```
 mkdir dist